MarteXcoin-documentation/Documentation/wallets/index.rst

 sending to is correct.

-This section lists the most common commercial hardware wallets supporting Dash, although some other enthusiast projects may also be available.
+This section lists the most common commercial hardware wallets supporting MarteX, although some other enthusiast projects may also be available.

 .. toctree::
    :maxdepth: 1